 If your gymnast has an afternoon workout, we can rearrange these times to fit the schedule.
-For the sake of this article, we’ll work from the morning workout schedule since it’s summertime right now and this is more common for a lot of upper level gymnasts.
+For the sake of this article, we used a morning workout schedule since it’s summertime right now and this is more common for a lot of upper-level gymnasts.

-Alright, so now that we have an idea about timing with a morning workout schedule, let’s talk about the “what” of performance nutrition for the gymnast.
+Alright, so we now have an idea about timing with a morning workout schedule.
+Let’s talk about the “what” of performance nutrition for the gymnast.

 Pre-Workout Meal vs Pre-Workout Snack

 If your athlete has an early morning practice, it’s unlikely they’ll want to eat a full-size normal breakfast (moderate to high intensity plate), and that’s OK.
-We can make up the energy (calories) later, but most importantly we need to make sure they get enough carbohydrate in their body to get them going at practice.
+We can make up the energy (calories) later.
+Most importantly we need to make sure they get enough carbohydrate in their body to get them going at practice.

-Carbohydrate is the gymnast’s fuel during a sport like gymnastics which is anaerobic.
-Anaerobic exercise can only use glucose from broken down carbohydrates or broken-down glycogen (chains of glucose which are stored in the muscle and liver and then broken down/released when needed).
+Carbohydrates are the gymnast’s fuel during a sport like gymnastics which is anaerobic.
+Anaerobic exercise can only use glucose from broken-down carbohydrates or broken-down glycogen (chains of glucose which are stored in the muscle and liver and then broken down/released when needed).

-Children and adolescents have a limited capacity to store carbohydrates (glycogen) as compared to adults, so you can’t just give them a bunch of carbs at dinner the night before and hope that’s enough through their 4-6-hour workout the next day.
+Children and adolescents have a limited capacity to store carbohydrates (glycogen) as compared to adults.
+So you can’t just give them a bunch of carbs at dinner the night before and hope that’s enough for their 4-6-hour workout the next day.

 I recommend at least 20-30g of carbohydrate with about 5-10 grams each of fat and protein pre-workout if they’ve had a meal 2-4 hours prior.
 If this is the first meal of the day, they may need 30-50g+ of carbohydrate (this is very personal, based on weight/age/activity/goals, etc.).
 This is not a balanced snack compared to what I’d recommend between meals, but there’s a reason for this.
 You want to make sure this meal/snack isn’t too high in fiber (about less than 5g) as fiber, protein, and fat all slow down digestion.
-We want this snack to release gradually into the blood stream and from there the glucose (broken down carbohydrate) can get into the muscles and brain during the workout.
-Your gymnast is welcome to consume more carbohydrates than this (~30 grams carbohydrate equals 2 slices wheat toast and 1.5 tbsp peanut butter would provide about 12 g fat and 6 g protein – close enough.
-If you need more carbs, add fruit or milk, etc.).
-The “how much” of pre-workout carbohydrate is dependent on a lot of factors (age, weight, intensity of training, injury status, etc.).
+We want this snack to release gradually into the bloodstream.
+From there the glucose (broken down carbohydrate) can get into the muscles and brain during the workout.
+Your gymnast is welcome to consume more carbohydrates than this.
+About 30 grams of carbohydrate equals 2 slices of wheat toast.
+Including 1.5 tbsp peanut butter would provide about 12 g fat and 6 g protein – close enough.
+If you need more carbs, add fruit or milk, etc. The “how much” of pre-workout carbohydrate is dependent on a lot of factors (age, weight, the intensity of training, injury status, etc.).

 If they have an afternoon workout, say 4:00-8:30 PM, then you want to use the Moderate Intensity Performance Plate for lunch (about 12-1:00PM) and then add a pre-workout snack (at least 20-30 g carbohydrate and 5-10 g protein and fat) about 30-60 minutes before practice (3:00PM).

-Regardless of if your gymnast has a pre-workout meal or snack, they need some source of carbohydrate during the workout to provide more carbohydrate once the muscle and liver glycogen stores are depleted (about 2 hours into the workout).
+Regardless of if your athlete has a pre-workout meal or snack, nutrition for the high-level gymnast requires that they have some source of carbohydrate during the workout.
+It is needed to provide more carbohydrate once the muscle and liver glycogen stores are depleted (about 2 hours into the workout).
 Aerobic workouts like running, cycling, soccer, etc. use about 30-60 g carbohydrate per hour or about 0.25-0.4 g carbohydrate/pound bodyweight per hour.
-This is a range of carbohydrates due to the variations in age, gender, intensity/duration of sport, goals, etc. Aerobic exercise can also use the by-products of protein and fat metabolism when the carbohydrate stores are depleted, but this is not the case for high-intensity anaerobic sports like gymnastics.
+This is a range of carbohydrates due to the variations in age, gender, intensity/duration of sport, goals, etc. Aerobic exercise can also use the by-products of protein and fat metabolism when the carbohydrate stores are depleted.
+However, this is not the case for high-intensity anaerobic sports like gymnastics.

-If you think about gymnastics, which is an anaerobic high-intensity stop-and-start kind of sport, there is not constant training going on during every minute of a 4+ hour practice.
+If you think about gymnastics, (an anaerobic high-intensity stop-and-start kind of sport) there isn’t constant training going on during every minute of a 4+ hour practice.
 Based on my experience with gymnasts and athletes with type 1 diabetes (who have to very carefully calculate carbohydrate needs during exercise to prevent hypo/hyperglycemia), I’d estimate the gymnast uses about 10-30g carbohydrate per hour based on the intensity of the exercise in each hour of practice.
 The first hour of a workout may only use 10-15 g carbohydrate if the gymnast is warming up and stretching without intense conditioning before the first event.
-During an event like floor with back to back tumbling passes, sprinting, etc. the gymnast may use upwards to 30g or more.
+During an event like floor with back-to-back tumbling passes, sprinting, etc. the gymnast may use upwards of 30g or more.
 The amount of carbohydrate needed per hour of gymnastics is highly individual and based on the intensity of the workout, age/weight of the gymnast, pre-workout meal carbohydrate content, and various other factors.
 If you need a specific answer, let’s work together to find out.

 Your gymnast can use liquid carbohydrate (juice, carbohydrate solution) or a whole food source like fruit, dried fruit, rice cakes, whole grain crackers/pretzels, etc. for some added nutrition (vitamins, minerals).

-My rule for sports drink usage is that I’d want to make sure the gymnast is getting several servings of fruits and veggies throughout the day if they want to use this beverage which is just sugar.
-There’s nothing wrong with using a sports drink as the carbohydrate source, but using whole foods like fruit, fruit leather, dried fruit, etc. will provide more nutritional value and make up some of the necessary vitamins/minerals that a sports drink won’t provide.
-This isn’t about “eating clean”, it’s about making sure your athlete is getting the necessary vitamins, minerals, and antioxidants throughout the day to help with recovery and normal growth/development.
+My rule for sports drink usage is that I’d want to make sure the gymnast is getting nutrition through several servings of fruits and veggies throughout the day if they want to use this beverage which is just sugar.
+There’s nothing wrong with using a sports drink as the carbohydrate source.
+However, using whole foods like fruit, fruit leather, dried fruit, etc. will provide more nutritional value and make up some of the necessary vitamins/minerals that a sports drink won’t provide.
+This isn’t about “eating clean”.
+It’s about making sure your athlete is getting the necessary vitamins, minerals, and antioxidants throughout the day to help with recovery and normal growth/development.